medindex-ltd/www-info-site/README.md

 The site is served via [Cloudflare Pages](https://pages.cloudflare.com/), and integrated with this repository; changes to the `live` branch are automaically deployed to <https://medindex.co.uk>

+💡 Changes to the live branch must be made via merging a pull request, not direct commits.
+PRs must be approved before they can be merged.

 ## 🪟 Preview deployments

 Commits pushed to branches other than `live` will generate [preview deployments](https://developers.cloudflare.com/pages/platform/preview-deployments/).
 Open a pull request against the live branch to see the preview URL displayed in the PR comments.